AlphonsoD/AlphonsoD/README.md

 # Hi, I'm Alphonso! 👋
-I'm a recent Computer Engineering graduate from the University of Alberta!
+I'm a Computer Engineering graduate from the University of Alberta, and I currently work as a software developer at PSPC.

 ### Reach out:
 [LinkedIn](https://www.linkedin.com/in/alphonsod/)